ttsalo/reprap-projects/BBLogic/BB2.md

 The snap-in bar mechanism will be important.
 Because the gates will overhang quite a bit, the upper part will need some kind of hook and rotate into place action.

+### Frame design idea 1

+Horizontal bars should be triangular and the module bottom edges bevelled.
+Vertical bars can be round and they need to slot into each other, either with cones or cylinders fitting inside each other.

+The module corners will have cuts corresponding to the frame vertical bars.
+If these are tall enough, they will prevent the module from tilting in any direction.

+The remaining problem is that the insertion direction is still left unsecured.
+How do we sandwich the modules between the frame layers?
+We don't want to extend every module upwards, that would be a lot of (fragile) extra stuff to print for things like basic track pieces.

+Maybe spacer pipe sections.
+Drop in a module, insert spacers to the opposite frame bars and once the next frame layer is in place, the spacers will lock the module in place.